 The total price of your e-Visa will change according to two things: processing time and visa type.
 For example, if you're American, there's only one type of visa: the tourist e-Visa.
 Consider that this can vary according to your nationality. iVisa offers you three processing times according to how fast you want your visa:

-Standard – When you select this alternative , your Ivory Coast e-visa arrives on your e-mail in 7 Business Days.
+Standard – When you select this alternative , your Ivory Coast e-visa arrives on your e-mail in 7 days.
 This is the cheapest processing time you can find with iVisa.
 You'll only need to pay USD 119.00.

 Rush – this alternative will shorten your visa arrival a lot in comparison to the previous options.
-You only need to wait 5 Business Days and you will pay USD 149.00.
+You only need to wait 5 days and you will pay USD 149.00.

 Super Rush– This is an excellent alternative in case you have an emergency.
-Your application will be ready within 3 Business Days.
+Your application will be ready within 3 days.
 But you'll have to pay more, USD 184.00, being precise.

 How can I apply for this e-Visa?